juju/docs/src/en/developer-actions.md

 For example, the charm author might include a `snapshot` action on a database charm.
 See [Juju Actions](./actions.html) on how to use actions.

-The user may give arguments, optionally nested, when invoking the action.
-The charm uses a file named `actions.yaml` to specify the parameter type for the arguments.
+The user may pass arguments when invoking the action.
+The charm uses an `actions.yaml` file to specify the parameter type for the arguments.
 In the [Juju GUI](./juju-gui-management.html), the invocation of an action will be automatically built based on `actions.yaml`.

 [Action tools](#action-tools) may be used by the author to define how actions interact with Juju.
 Actions can retrieve parameters passed by the user, set